muratk5n/thirdwave/en/README.md

 ---

-When we commit to a simple, efficient base chemistry, the options are multiple..
+Commit to a simple, efficient base chemistry, options are multiply..
 Transport green ammonia, "crack it" to get H2.
 Or combust it for turbines.
 Japan [has the technology](https://youtu.be/5ejL65tKsGM?t=107).

----

-If carbon pricing can be made to work, how about "material usage pricing"?
-According to the rarity of materials used, price goes up or down...
-Does it makes no sense to "go green" if the country of Chile, or Bolivia gets destroyed [[1](2021/03/less-is-more-hickel.md#decouple), [2](2021/10/the-rare-metals-war.md)] in the process?

 ---